Order Journeys

 Order DeliveredPackage delivered to the final location.

 These milestones are assigned to you by default during onboarding and Skrym creates a default journey.
 This means you can start using them right away without any additional setup.
-You can simply track and order and assign the predefined journey to it.
+You can simply track an order and assign the predefined journey to it.